This post may contain affiliate links, view our disclosure policy.

 This Florida beach is world-renowned for its incredible shelling opportunities.

-This spot has earned its nickname as the “shelling capital of the world!”
+Just a short trip from Fort Myers Beach, this iconic spot has earned its nickname as the “Shelling Capital of the World!”

 The best part is that there are shells to be found all year long.